 Suite B, a set of cryptographic algorithms published by the National Institute of Standards and Technology (NIST).
 Suite B, introduced in 2005, included specifications for encryption, hashing, digital signatures, and key exchange.

 Following Suite B, the Commercial National Security Algorithm Suite (CNSA) took the reins as of 2015, superseding Suite B and introducing updated standards to ensure heightened security in cryptographic communications.
-This suite guides the secure communications within the government and between government entities and their partners in the commercial sector.
+This suite guides the secure communications within the (US) government and between government entities and their partners in the commercial sector.
 It presents a more robust set of guidelines, incorporating advancements and lessons learned since the days of Suite B. A few key improvements:

 Stronger cryptographic algorithms: